The Subtle Art of Giving a Care

 “Using technology as a “Free babysitting service” is, in fact, not free at all.
 The payment is waiting for you just around the corner.
 We pay with our kids’ nervous systems, with their attention, and with their ability for delayed gratification.
 Compared to virtual reality, everyday life is boring.”

 But just as significant, today, more and more kids grow up disconnected from a clear model of what it means to become an adult and, consequently, from any desire to become anything more.
-The heroes of today are almost exclusively celebrities—Kardashians, YouTubers, and the like.
-The rites of passage today are automatic.
+The heroes of today are almost exclusively celebrities - Kardashians, YouTubers, and the like.
+The rights of passage today are automatic.
 Keep showing up and you’ll graduate high-school.
 Turn 18 and we will call you an adult, even while your bills are paid and meals provided.
 There are routes to distinction, to be sure, but fewer formative challenges that everyone is expected to experience and fewer standards that everyone is expected to meet.
 This takes the pressure off, but it has a way of leaving one feeling hollow and uninspired.

-By contrast, challenging work has a way of fostering greater connection, laughter, and zeal for living.
+Challenging work has a way of fostering greater connection, laughter, and zeal for living.
 When people have worked hard for something, they tend to care more and to be more bothered by those who would cheat the system.
 After reading an article I wrote for Quillette on lowered education standards, my father, the MD, PhD and late-blooming video-gamer, shared a fascinating insight.
 He identified a specific excerpt from near the end of my article, where I write:

 "I have a radical idea.
 Assign grades based exclusively on academic performance—the quality of the writing, the accuracy of the math equation, the understanding of the historical themes.
 Grade everything for mastery, alone, and consider it a breach of ethics to do otherwise.
 Most students would work far harder, learn far more, and come to enjoy it.
 They’d invest enough to cultivate more rewarding interests and become better citizens.
 Some would not rise to the occasion and would be left behind.
 But that is already happening."

 “It occurred to me… that your idea is precisely the approach that is applied by video game developers when they design games and award achievement trophies.
 On the video game websites (e.g., Reddit), players complain vehemently when other players find and utilize ways to "cheese" a game and "beat" the game without actually mastering the skills (for difficult games like Dark Souls, these "skills" are infinitely more difficult to acquire than the skills we currently teach in schools).
 One of the things I've seen over and over again in the Dark Souls online conversation is some new player complaining that the game is "too hard" and asking for an easy way to get through a difficult task.
-The answer is always resoundingly the same, so much so that it's become cliche: "Get good."
+The answer is always resoundingly the same, so much so that it's become cliche: "Get good"

 If video games, subject to relentless pressures from consumers, can employ such demanding standards (and in many cases, MUST employ them in order to maintain market share), then perhaps schools could meet them part way and demand at least a modicum of excellence.”

 There is a sense today that standards are rigid and outdated.
 To some degree, this is warranted.
-Too many of the people who cling to standards push them in the wrong way (standardization) and do so out of a crotchety mix of self-promotion, disdain, and an unwillingness to adapt.
+Too many of the people who cling to standards push them in the wrong way (standardization) and do so out of a crotchety unwillingness to adapt.
 These are the teachers who would rather make a kid feel like crap for being born into this generation than help them transcend its traps.
 Still, this does not disqualify the importance of standards.
 Nothing has been worse for our culture than the dissolution of our shared standards.
 Nothing would do more for our kids and our communities than to clarify cultural ideals, set expectations, and enforce standards of excellence.

 Many people, especially within education, believe they are being “nice” by lowering standards and making life easier on kids.
 But all this does is to keep them a more limited and fragile version of themselves.
 Strong expectations promote connection through mutual values and capacities.
 When standards are reduced, we see just the opposite.